joakim/bismark/extensions.md

 ## Code

-Code can be enclosed in curly braces `{…}` to be run within the text.
+Code can be enclosed in curly braces `{…}` to be evaluated within the text.

 	The answer is... { 2 * 3 * 7 }.